-Prerequisite: permission of instructor.
+243 INTERNSHIP Prerequisite: permission of instructor.
 Work experience in an office environment integrated with instruction on information management systems.
-Sharing of knowledge gained during internship in on-campus semi-
+Sharing of knowledge gained during internship in on-campus seminars.

-- 253 ADVANCED WORD PROCESSING
+ADVANCED WORD PROCESSING 253 3 credits

 Prerequisite: 2540:151 or equivalent.
 To increase student's ability to do office-style production keyboarding with minimal supervision.
 Advanced WordPerfect® features are taught.
-Minimum requirement: 50 words a minute with a maximum of 5 errors for 5 minutes. - 256 MEDICAL OFFICE PROCEDURES
+Minimum requirement: 50 words a minute with a maximum of 5 errors for 5 minutes.

-Prerequisite: 2740:120.
-Simulates a professional medical office which "employs" the student to perform office administration duties and manage office information and finances on specialized computer software. - 263 BUSINESS COMMUNICATIONS
+MEDICAL OFFICE PROCEDURES 256 Prerequisite: 2740:120.
+Simulates a professional medical office which "employs" the student to perform office administration duties and manage office information and finances on specialized computer software.

+- 263 BUSINESS COMMUNICATIONS

 Prerequisite: 2540:119 and 3300:111 or permission.
 Business writing with emphasis on communicating in typical business situations and expressing ideas effectively to achieve specific purposes.
-Includes business letters, memoranda, application letters, resumes and a business report. - 270 OFFICE SOFTWARE APPLICATIONS

-Prerequisite: 2540:253.
-An advanced course in document production incorporating databases, spreadsheets, and graphics into various type of documents. - 271 DESKTOP PUBLISHING 3 credits Prerequisite: 2540:253 or permission.
+Includes business letters, memoranda, application letters, resumes and a business report. - 270 BUSINESS SOFTWARE APPLICATIONS 4 credits Prerequisite: 2440:125; 2540:241, 253.
+Use of business application software and critical thinking skills to solve business problems.
+Word processing, spreadsheets, database, presentation software, integration applications, and the Internet. - 271 DESKTOP PUBLISHING 3 credits Prerequisite: 2540:253 or permission.
 Desktop publishing software used to create printed materials such as newsletters, brochures, business forms, and resumes.
-Course addresses design/layout decision and editing for the office worker. - 273 COMPUTER-BASED GRAPHIC PRESENTATION 3 credits Prerequisite: 1100:106, 2440:151 or permission.
+Course addresses design/layout decision and editing for the office worker. - 273 COMPUTER-BASED GRAPHIC PRESENTATION 3 credits Prerequisite: 7600:106, 2440:102 or permission.
 An introduction to the basic principles of preparation, design, and organization necessary to produce exciting and effective computerized graphic presentations.
 Current graphic software will be taught. - 279 LEGAL OFFICE PROCEDURES 4 credits Prerequisite: 2540:121, 151.
 Provides an understanding of various facets of the law, when and how to use documents, important legal procedures and typical office routine. - 281 EDITING/PROOFREADING/TRANSCRIPTION 3 credits Prerequisites: 2540:119 and 151.
 Transcription from taped dictation with emphasis on mailable documents using a computer.
 Special techniques for developing accuracy, proofreading, and increasing productivity will be emphasized. - 282 MEDICAL MACHINE TRANSCRIPTION 3 credits Prerequisite: 2540:256.
 Introduction to medical terminology.
 Emphasis on meaning, pronunciation, spelling and application of common medical terms, abbreviations, stems and suffixes as related to the human body in computerized transcription.
-Speed, accuracy, and proof-reading skills emphasized. - 283 MEDICAL TERMINOLOGY 3 credits Prerequisite: 2780:106.
+Speed, accuracy, and proofreading skills emphasized. - 283 MEDICAL TERMINOLOGY 3 credits Prerequisite: 2780:106.
 Vocabulary and terms used by medical personnel.
 Usage and spelling of medical terms. - 284 OFFICE NURSING TECHNIQUES I 2 credits Prerequisite or corequisite: 2540:283.
 Provides theory and practice in nursing duties most often performed in a physician's and dentist's office.
-These include temperature, pulse and respiration reading; and taking blood pressure. - 286 MICROSOFT® WORD FOR WINDOWSTM 2 credits Prerequisite: minimum keyboarding requirement of 30 words per minute.
+These include temperature, pulse and respiration reading; and taking blood pressure. - Prerequisite: minimum keyboarding requirement of 30 words per minute.
 Provides beginning to intermediate training on the word processing program Microsoft® Word for WindowsTM.
-Not for Office Administration majors. - 289 CAREER DEVELOPMENT FOR BUSINESS PROFESSIONALS 3 credits Fundamentals of job search technique, professional image development and personal and interpersonal dynamics within the business environment. - 290 SPECIAL TOPICS: SECRETARIAL SCIENCE .5-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
+Not for Office Administration majors - 289 CAREER DEVELOPMENT FOR BUSINESS PROFESSIONALS 3 credits Fundamentals of job search technique, professional image development and personal and interpersonal dynamics within the business environment. - 290 SPECIAL TOPICS: OFFICE ADMINISTRATION .5-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
 Selected topics or subject areas of interest in office administration.

-COMPUTER SERVICE AND NETWORK TECHNOLOGY 2600:
+COMPUTER SERVICE AND NETWORK TECHNOLOGY